(This article was originally published on the 30th January 2018 and updated on the 6th April 2021).

 2. Debt monitoring is easier

 Since the amortization is uniform for the duration of the loan, it is easier to keep track of your debt.
-You’re not likely to miss out on your loan payments and be consumed monitoring one or more credit card bills.
+You are not likely to miss out on your loan payments and be consumed monitoring one or more credit card bills.

 3. A savings tool

 Based on the example, the greatest benefit is that taking on a personal loan becomes a savings tool.
-Effectively, the savings of RM941.76 translate to nearly 10% of the RM10,000 loan balance or principal.
+Effectively, the savings of RM1,014 translate to about 10% of the RM10,000 loan balance or principal.
 That’s a windfall for the smart saver.

 Disadvantages of using a personal loan to pay off credit card debt